-1.1.4.
+- 1.1.4.
 Most of the Code sections are followed by Official Comments (which we often simply refer to as "Comment" throughout these materials).
-In most jurisdictions, these have not been enacted by the legislature.
+Unlike the statute itself, these have not been enacted by the legislature.
 Therefore, they are only persuasive authority.
 However, because they are promulgated by the drafters of the statute, they are highly persuasive.
-The Official Comments can be useful for (1) putting the section in context, (2) elaborating on the principles involved in the section, and (3) guiding interpretation to preserve uniformity.
+The Official Comments can be useful for (1) putting the section in context, (2) elaborating on the principles involved in the section, and (3) guiding interpretation to preserve uniformity. - 1.1.5.
+Remember that the Code is state law, enacted by each state legislature.
+Often in your research you will find that a federal court is asked to resolve a Code issue, usually because it has diversity jurisdiction.
+Because there is no federal law on point, the court must apply the law of a particular state, using choice of law analysis to determine which state's law applies.
+Always note which state's law is being applied.
+Keep in mind that when deciding a state law issue, the federal court is trying to determine how the highest court in that state would resolve the issue.
+But because it is a state law issue, the federal court's decision is not binding on the state court and, if faced with the same issue, the state is free to disregard the decision of the federal court.

 1.2.
 Purposes of the UCC.
-Always keep in mind the general purposes of the UCC, as set forth at § 1-103:
+The general purposes of the UCC are set forth at § 1-103:

-(1) To simplify, clarify, and modernize the law governing commercial transactions;

-(2) To permit the continued expansion of commercial practices through custom, usage, and agreement of the parties; and

-(3) To make uniform the law among various jurisdictions.
+- (1) To simplify, clarify, and modernize the law governing commercial transactions; - (2) To permit the continued expansion of commercial practices through custom, usage, and agreement of the parties; and - (3) To make uniform the law among various jurisdictions.

 Regarding this last purpose, consider this analysis by Judge Posner in Northrop Corp. v.
 Litronic Industries, 29 F.3d 1173, 1175, 1178 (7th Cir.
-1994):
+1994).
+This is a good example of a federal court putting aside its views of the merits, and instead determining what the highest court in the state would do: